The Lithium Mining Market

 -

-A growing coalition of countries, cities, businesses, and other institutions are pledging to get to net-zero emissions.
-More than 70 countries, including the biggest polluters – China, the United States, and the European Union – have set a net-zero target, covering about 76% of global emissions.
-More than 3,000 businesses and financial institutions are working with the Science-Based Targets Initiative to reduce their emissions in line with climate science.
-Over 1000 cities, over 1000 educational institutions, and over 400 financial institutions have joined the Race to Zero, pledging to take rigorous, immediate action to halve global emissions by 2030.
+Over 3,000 businesses and financial institutions are working with the Science-Based Targets initiative to cut their emissions in line with climate science.
+More than 1,000 cities, 1,000 educational institutions, and 400 financial institutions have joined the Race to Zero, pledging to take bold, immediate action to halve emissions by 2030.

 -